Babilinx/zoc/README.md

 ```
 inT::outT
 ```
-You can group types by putting parenthesis arround them.
+You can group types by putting parenthesis around them.
 ```
 (T, T)::T
 ```